rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ![screenshot: concrete, trees, shadows](garden.jpeg)

 [Garden][garden] is an upcoming game centered around growing realistic plants.
-Some of the updates from [the Jule & August devlog][garden-devlog]:
+Some of the updates from [the July & August devlog][garden-devlog]:

 - A new player inventory system;
 - Better collision detection and camera movement;